 Read the weekly emails

 Weekly emails provide reminders, announcements, and links to important school forms.
 This is a simple way to stay on top of the day-to-day life at Gordon.
-If you do not begin receiving these in August, use the “Join an email list” link at the bottom of every page of the Gordon website.
+Emails will include invitations to community events like the parent dialogues, Coffees with Claire, and more.

 Consider social media

-Gordon shares on Facebook, Instagram and Twitter.
-To see everything as soon as it goes online, check Gordon's Facebook.
+Gordon shares on Facebook, Instagram, Twitter and LinkedIn.
 All posts are included in the Thursday email, so families don't need to use social media to follow along.

 Learn about the parent organizations